elugens/hello-javascript/docs/additional-questions/web-components/web-components-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Web Components is a suite of different technologies allowing you to create reusable custom elements, with their functionality encapsulated away from the rest of your code and utilize them in your web apps.
+  <div><strong>Interview Response:</strong> Web Components is a suite of different technologies that allow you to create reusable custom elements.
+Their functionality is encapsulated away from the rest of your code and utilized in your web apps.
     </div>
   </div>
 </details>